armory/documentation/_spinnaker_install_admin_guides/add-kubernetes-account.md

 ---
 layout: post
-title: Adding Kubernetes Deployment Targets
+title: Creating and Adding a Kubernetes Account to Spinnaker (Deployment Target)
 order: 31
+# Change this to true when ready to publish
+published: true
 redirect_from:
   - /spinnaker_install_admin_guides/aws-kubernetes-account/
   - /spinnaker_install_admin_guides/add_kubernetes_account/
   - /spinnaker-install-admin-guides/add_kubernetes_account/
 ---

-# Creating and Adding a Kubernetes Spinnaker Account (Cloud Provider / Deployment Target)

-Once you have (OSS or Armory) Spinnaker up and running, you'll want to start adding deployment targets.  *(This document assumes Spinnaker was installed with halyard, that you have access to your current halconfig (and a way to operate `hal` against it), and that you have a kubeconfig and `kubectl` with permissions to create the relevant Kubernetes entities (`service account`, `role`, and `rolebinding`)*
+Once you have (OSS or Armory) Spinnaker up and running in Kubernetes, you'll want to start adding deployment targets.  *(This document assumes Spinnaker was installed with halyard, that you have access to your current halconfig (and a way to operate `hal` against it), and that you have a kubeconfig and `kubectl` with permissions to create the relevant Kubernetes entities (`service account`, `role`, and `rolebinding`)*

 _This document only covers the Kubernetes V2 provider_

+* This is a placeholder for an unordered list that will be replaced with ToC.
+To exclude a header, add {:.no_toc} after it.
+{:toc}

+## Overview

+This document will guide you through the following:

+* Creating the namespace that the Service Account will live in (if it does not yet exist)
+* Creating the service account in the Service Account namespace
+* If granting cluster admin (`cluster-admin`), a clusterrolebinding attaching the `cluster-admin` ClusterRole to the service account
+* If granting namespace-specific access, the following:
+  * For each namespace, the namespace (if it does not exist)
+  * For each target namespace, an admin role
+  * For each target namespace, a rolebinding attaching the admin role to the service account
+* Creating a minified kubeconfig containing only the service account
+* Adding the account to Spinnaker using Halyard

+## Background

 At a high level, Spinnaker operates in the following way when deploying to Kubernetes: